csiro-workspace/pointcloudplugin/README.md

 This project is a plugin for the [CSIRO Workspace](https://research.csiro.au/workspace/) scientific workflow framework.
 Its purpose is to expose existing open source libraries including [PCL](http://pointclouds.org/), [libLAS](http://www.liblas.org/), [LASzip](http://www.laszip.org/) and [SSD Surface Reconstruction](http://mesh.brown.edu/ssd/software.html) for use in Workspace to support point cloud processing and visualisation workflows.

 This plugin is very early in development and only exposes a small percentage of data structures and algorithms from the listed libraries.
+Please contact the Workspace development team if you're interested in using PCL in Workspace and would like support getting started.
 Feedback and contributions are more than welcome to help expand its capabilities.

 Contributors
 ------------
 - Matt Bolger -
 Computational Software and Visualisation, CSIRO Data61, Clayton VIC
 - Stuart Mead -
-Risk Frontiers, Dept. of Environmental Sciences, Macquarie University, North Ryde NSW and CSIRO Digital Productivity, Clayton VIC
+Risk Frontiers, Dept. of Environmental Sciences, Macquarie University, North Ryde NSW (prev.
+CSIRO Digital Productivity, Clayton VIC)

 Compiling and using the plugin
 ------------------------------